 †This tour may be provided by our sister company, Sea to Sky Expeditions

 This is our typical itinerary for this tour.
 Because we are travelling in wilderness, itineraries can change.
 There are many factors that can affect how a tour actually runs.
 We confirm pickup times by phone, email or SMS at least 12 hours before.

 This trip begins in Nanaimo, where we will arrange your pickup to drive to the location where we begin the activity.

-After picking you up at your Nanaimo accommodation we will depart in our van for the historic coastal town of Telegraph Cove.
-Once in Telegraph Cove, we will set up camp at the campsite and take time to orient you for the tour.
+After picking you up at your Nanaimo accommodation we will depart in our van for Alder Bay Resort.
+Once in the resort, we will set up camp at the campsite and take time to orient you for the tour.
 You will have time to repack your gear into the dry bags we provide.
-This evening we will enjoy dinner at the Saltery Pub.

 Day Three to Six